simplocms/docs/docs/core/middleware.md

 SIMPLO CMS contains custom middlewares, which are applied out of the box.

-In `app/Http/Kernel.php` file, where developers can define middleware, you can see these SIMPLO CMS middlewares too.
+In `app/Http/Kernel.php` file, where developers can define a middleware, you can see these SIMPLO CMS middlewares too.
 Including them, you can also notice that here are more middleware groups than default of Laravel, what occur here because of SIMPLO CMS.

 ### Middleware Groups